-Units in investment funds (UCITS, UCI) may each amount to up to 10 % of the fund assets - and up to 10 % of the fund assets in total - insofar as these UCITS or UCI do not for their part invest more than 10 % of their fund assets in units in other investment funds.
+Units in investment funds (UCITS, UCI) may each amount to up to 10 % of the fund assets - and up to 10 % of the fund assets in total - insofar as these UCITS or UCI do not, for their part, invest more than 10 % of their fund assets in units in other investment funds.

-Derivative instruments may be used as part of the fund's investment strategy for up to 49 % of the fund assets (calculated on the basis of market prices) and for hedging purposes.
+Derivative instruments may be used as part of the fund's investment strategy for up to 49 % of the fund assets and for hedging purposes.

 The commitment figure is calculated pursuant to the 3rd chapter of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance (Derivate-Risikoberechnungs- und Meldeverordnung, DeRiMV), as amended.
-The overall risk for derivative instruments which are not held for hedging purposes is limited to 100 % of the overall net value of the fund assets.
+The overall risk for derivative instruments which are not held for hedging purposes is limited to 49 % of the overall net value of the fund assets.